ejackson1/Mobile-Manipulator/mobile-base/README.md

     * Adding SICK LiDAR to sensor to the simulation.
     * Accurate model of parallel elevator structure instead of serial linkage simplification
     * Stop robot from spawning in ground ~5cm.
 A cheap fix is to simply spawn the MI 5cm taller.
+    * The collision box of the MI is slightly innacurate and misplaced.
+A simple translational adjustment should be sufficient.

 ## Helpful Links
 Below are some links to where you can locate information from previous meetings, relevant repositories, and the CAD repo for the Mobile Manipulator.
 Please email ejackson@wpi.edu if you are having difficulty gaining access.